COVID-19 Travel Restrictions in New Zealand

 New Zealand has some of the toughest travel restrictions in place for people arriving from overseas as a result of the Coronavirus outbreak.
 This guide uses updates provided by the New Zealand Ministry of Health and will be updated when new information becomes available.
 The restrictions mentioned below are reviewed by the New Zealand Government every 14-16 days.

-For weekly updates on the Coronavirus, check out the NZ Pocket Guide YouTube Channel, while more general advice on travelling in New Zealand can be found at New Zealand Travel Advice: How to Plan a Trip to New Zealand.
+For regular updates on the Coronavirus, check out the NZ Pocket Guide YouTube Channel, while more general advice on travelling in New Zealand can be found at New Zealand Travel Advice: How to Plan a Trip to New Zealand.

 Cases of COVID-19 in New Zealand

-This article was last updated on 02/05/2020.
+This article was last updated in July 2020.

-As of 02/05/2020, New Zealand has had 1489 confirmed and probable of COVID-19.
+As of July 2020, New Zealand has had 21 active cases of COVID-19.

 Arriving in New Zealand from Overseas

-Update: As of 19/03/2020, there is a temporary border restriction where most foreign travellers can no longer enter New Zealand.
-In other words, the New Zealand border is closed to anyone except:
+There is a temporary border restriction where most foreign travellers can no longer enter New Zealand.
+The New Zealand Government has made no decisions on when these border restrictions will be lifted.

 - New Zealand citizens